 Stop Push Pop-ups

 How to Remove Headline Alley from Windows.

-Step 3: Clean any registries, created by Headline Alley on your computer.
+Step 4: Clean Any registries, Created by Headline Alley on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by Headline Alley there.
 This can happen by following the steps underneath:

 4.1 Open the Run Window again, type "regedit" and click OK.